BrentGrammer/Statistics/NOTES/DeepLearning/Derivatives.md

 ### Slope

 - The derivative indicates the rate of increase or decrease, or "slope" of the function curve.
+  - Increasing Function:
+    - If f(x) is an increasing function, it means that as you move from left to right along the x-axis, the values of f(x) are getting larger.
+The slope of the function (derivative) is positive.
+  - Decreasing Function:
+    - If f(x) is a decreasing function, it means that as you move from left to right along the x-axis, the values of f(x) are getting smaller.
+The slope of the function (derivative) is negative.

 ### Computing a Derivative (of a polynomial)